zzyztyy/pyIGRF/README.md

 # pyIGRF - forked

 **This is a cleaned-up and modernized fork of ``pyIGRF``.
 Be aware that there are a number of small function and module name differences to the original ``pyIGRF`` package.
-The fork's main goals are speed and ease of maintainability.
+The fork's main goals are verified results, tests, speed and ease of maintainability.
 This is work in progress.**

 ## What is pyIGRF?